 -

-No vibrations : Shaking disrupts the natural development of wine.
-Install your cellar in a calm and stable place.
+No vibrations : Shaking disrupts the natural aging process of wine.
+Install your wine cellar in a calm and stable location.

 After opening: prolong the life of your wine